Call to book

 Welcome to Relax & Revive

-Based in Totnes, Devon, Kate Hamilton offers four complementary therapies that remove stress and tension from the mind, body and soul to encourage self healing and a lasting state of wellbeing.
+Based in Dartington and Totnes in south Devon, Kate Hamilton offers deeply relaxing complementary therapies that remove stress and tension, and help the body switch from "fight or flight" to "rest and digest", the parasympathetic nervous system which enables healing.
 Kate is passionate about helping people to feel better physically, mentally and emotionally and tailors each therapy she practises to suit the needs of her clients.

-The deeply relaxing practice of applying pressure to points on the feet and hands to help restore the body's natural rhythm and balance.
+The blissful practice of applying massage and pressure to points on the feet and hands to help restore the body's natural rhythm and balance.

 Indian Head Massage

-Massage of the upper back, shoulders, neck and head in a seated position to relieve muscle tension and calm overactive minds.
+Massage of the upper back, shoulders, neck and head, with the receiver fully clothed in a seated position, to relieve muscle tension and calm overactive minds.

-Powerful hands-on bodywork using techniques from acupuncture, massage and yoga with profound benefits for the whole body.
+Powerful hands-on bodywork using techniques from acupuncture, massage and physiotherapy with profound benefits for the whole body.

 Relax & Revive